USS George H.W. Bush Sailors Participate in Gunshoot

-220602-N-TW177-1009 ATLANTIC OCEAN (June 2, 2022) Master-at-Arms 2nd Class Luis Figueroa, Master-at-Arms 2nd Class Merle Garza and Master-at-Arms 1st Class Stephanie Angelow monitor a live-fire exercise aboard the aircraft carrier USS George H. W. Bush (CVN 77), June 2, 2022.
+220602-N-QP737-1056 ATLANTIC OCEAN (June 2, 2022) Master-at-Arms 2nd Class Edward Miskin, left, looks though binoculars while Master-at-Arms 3rd Class Maxine Martinez fires an M240 on the boat deck during a live-fire exercise aboard the aircraft carrier USS George H. W. Bush (CVN 77), June 2, 2022.
 The George H.W.
 Bush Carrier Strike Group (GHWBCSG) is underway completing a certification exercise to increase U.S. and allied interoperability and warfighting capability before a future deployment.
 The GHWBCSG is an integrated combat weapons system that delivers superior combat capability to deter, and if necessary, defeat America's adversaries in support of national security.
-(U.S. Navy photo by Mass Communication Specialist Seaman Jacob West)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Joshua Cabal)

 |Date Taken: